lmame/Sample-Library-Public/README.md

 You can request a free of charge development environment on the BMC Developer Portal (https://developers.bmc.com/site/global/home/index.gsp).

 # Content:
+View Components:
+Custom Label (how to pass information to a View Component.
+The component is updated each time the value changes), Display Associated data using Javascript framework, Display data using Javascript framework,
+Display a picture that is stored in an attachment of a record instance, List of icons you can use for your view component (it is a view component with search capability), Priority and VAT calculators.
+This one shows how to pass data to a view component as well data back from a view component each time a value changes, Star System: Show how to pass and get information from a view component as well as showing how to display complex information in View Designer (slider to select the number of stars, color picker, showing the stars in the canvas etc...), Show how to

 # Installation (using the zip file):